-The English major is one of the most important foundations of the “challenging practical education” promised to Mount Mercy students.
+The combination of critical problem solving and soft-touch people skills you gain with an English degree are in high demand by employers who need flexible and creative workers, no matter what the industry.
 Our program is specifically designed to ensure that Mount Mercy English majors are ready and able to acquire a job immediately after they graduate.
-Through internships, job shadowing, and other career preparation, Mount Mercy students learn as early as their sophomore year how to put their English majors to use in the professional world, and our students have gone on to exciting careers as lawyers, business professionals, teachers, and managers of non-profit organizations as a result.
-One of our former students even used her English degree to become the press secretary to the governor of Illinois!
+Through internships, job shadowing, service learning, and other career preparation, Mount Mercy students learn how to put their English majors to use in the professional world pursing exciting careers as lawyers, business professionals, teachers, managers of non-profit organizations, and beyond.

 Read what Mount Mercy English majors are saying about the preparation they received to succeed in the workforce: